datalimited/global-status-estimates/README.md

 All estimates are for the average of the last 5 years of data: 2006-2010.

-Any catch-only stock status model is not particularly accurate on a stock-by-stock basis — particularly given that the individual models were not tuned for the unique circumstances of each stock in this case.
-They are best used to determine aggregate status across multiple stocks and only when there is no other option to estimate stock status.
+Any catch-only stock status model may not be particularly accurate on a stock-by-stock basis — particularly given that the individual models were not tuned for the unique circumstances of each stock in the paper cited above.
+Here they were used to determine aggregate status across multiple stocks.
+For individual stock estimates, these catch only models should only be used if a fuller stock assessment with addition sources of data cannot be performed.

 The training dataset was based on 3 life-history types, and may not be reliable for a wider range of species.
+The superensemble was trained on the simulated fish stock data described in the Rosenberg et al. (2014) FAO technical report cited above.